What is a Takeover Bid?

 2. Hostile Takeover

-A hostile takeover bid occurs when the board of directors from the target company does not approve the bid.
+A hostile takeover bid occurs when an acquiring company seeks to acquire another company – the target company – but the board of directors from the target company has no desire to be acquired by, or merged with, another company – or they find the bid price offered unacceptable.
 The target company may reject a bid if it believes that the offer undermines the company’s prospects and potential.
-The two most commonly used hostile takeover strategies used by the acquirer in a hostile takeover is a tender offer or a proxy vote.
+The two most common strategies used by acquirers in a hostile takeover are a tender offer or a proxy vote.

 - Tender offer: Offering to purchase shares of the target company at a premium to the market price.

-- Proxy vote: Persuading the target company to vote out the existing management.
+- Proxy vote: Persuading shareholders of the target company to vote out the existing management.

 Example: Aphria and Green Growth Brands